PsychNeuro/ed1/book/glossary.md

 #### behaviorism
 is a school of psychology that was dominant during the period of 1900 -- 1950, which restricted study strictly to the +objective measurement of behavior, in contrast to the +subjective +introspection that was dominant previously.

+#### bidirectional
+means going in two directions, typically referring to connectivity in the brain, where there are connections from area A to area B, and also *reciprocal* connections back from B to A.  Often, these connections are organized in a +hierarchy in terms of +bottom-up connections going from the sensory inputs to higher areas, and +top-down connections going from the higher level internal areas back down to lower, more sensory areas.

+#### BIOS
+is the *basic input output system* of a computer, which controls the physical hardware for interacting with the system.
+By analogy, the +brainstem and +autonomic system are kind of like the "BIOS" of the body.

+#### bottom-up
+refers to connections in the brain that go from sensory to higher levels in a +hierarchy.

+#### brainstem
+refers to the bottom-most portion of the brain, adjacent to the spinal cord, which supports the most basic, essential regulation of the body.

 ## C